ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

 ![forestScene](forestScene.png)

-Your drawing does not have to match the above scene exactly but should contain the same elements.
-To create this scene to will implement additional fucntions to draw a tree, a hut, a forest and a village!
+To create the scene shown above you will implement additional functions to draw a tree, a hut, a forest and a village!

 # The programming part